 The Corporation places significant reliance on information technology for information and processing that supports financial, regulatory, administrative and commercial operations.
-In addition, the Corporation relies upon telecommunication services to interface with its global operations, customers and business partners.
+Magellan's business also requires the appropriate and secure utilization of sensitive information belonging to third parties such as aircraft OEMs, national defence forces and customers.
+The Corporation relies upon telecommunication services to interface with its global operations, customers and business partners.
 Any disruption to the Corporation's information technology and telecommunication services, including those caused by projects to improve its information technology systems, if not anticipated and appropriately mitigated, could disrupt Magellan's business and impair its ability to effectively provide products and related services to its customers and could have a material adverse effect on the Corporation's business.
 The Corporation could also be subject to systems failures, including network, software or hardware failures, whether caused by the Corporation, third-party service providers, intruders or hackers, computer viruses, natural disasters, power shortages or terrorist attacks.
 Cyber security threats are evolving and include, but are not limited to, malicious software, unauthorized attempts to gain access to sensitive, confidential or otherwise protected information related to Magellan or its products, customers or suppliers, or other acts that could lead to disruptions in its business.
 Any such failures could cause loss of data and interruptions or delays in the Corporation's business, cause Magellan to incur remediation costs, subject it to claims and could potentially damage its reputation.
 In addition, the failure or disruption of the Corporation's communications or utilities could cause interruption or suspend its operations or otherwise adversely affect the Corporation's business.
-The Corporation's property and business interruption insurance may be inadequate to compensate for all losses that may occur as a result of any system or operational failure or disruption which would adversely affect our business, results of operations and financial condition.
+The Corporation's property and business interruption insurance may be inadequate to compensate for all losses that may occur as a result of any system or operational failure or disruption which would adversely affect the Corporation's business, results of operations and financial condition.
+The immediate unanticipated rise in remote work arrangements implemented by the Corporation in response to the COVID-19 pandemic may cause inefficiencies and increased pressure on the Corporation's information technology infrastructure and may increase Magellan's vulnerability to information technology and cybersecurity related risks and disruption to its information systems.
+In mitigation of these risks.
+Magellan was able to scale up tried and tested tools and processes to support larger scale remote working, using its existing technologies.